SSB Interview Procedure for CDS, NDA, TA, AFCAT and Other

 The entire group is reunited and required to complete the assigned task similar to PGT in the stipulated time.

-Clack here for preparation strategy to clear the interview.
+Click here for the Preparation strategy to clear the interview.

-Click Here for more details on Personal Interview
+Click Here for more details on the Personal Interview

 Day 5 (Conference):